Let Us Do The Hard Work

 Cobalt is an essential trace element found at the centre of vitamin B12, which is required for energy metabolism.
 Ruminating animals can produce their own vitamin B12 as long there is a regular supply of Cobalt in the diet.
 Vitamin B12 is secreted in the milk, providing a source to suckling calves.
 It is important for energy metabolism, fibre digestion and the immune system.
 A deficiency in cobalt is medically defined as pine.
 This is characterised by a slower growth rate than expected, known as an “ill-thrift”, anaemia, lethargy and a reduction in appetite.

-Cows are reliant upon many copper dependent enzymes for energy metabolism, growth, hair pigmentation, health and immune system function.
+Cattle are reliant upon many copper dependent enzymes for energy metabolism, growth, hair pigmentation, health and immune system function.
 Copper deficiency affects hair pigmentation, most noticeably around the eyes.
 It also affects bone structure, the nervous system and iron absorption, thereby causing anaemia.
 Copper deficiency can either be primary, which is characterised by a lack of dietary copper, or secondary, caused by inhibition of copper uptake from an excess of molybdenum, sulfur or iron.
 Infertility can arise from secondary copper deficiencies.

 Zinc is essential for growth, immunity, skin integrity, reproduction and offspring viability.
 Zinc storage is minimal meaning a continual supply of zinc is recommended to avoid deficiencies.
 Zinc deficiencies cause reproductive issues in males, skin lesions, poor growth, increased susceptibility to infection and alterations to smell, taste and sight.